Derrick Moncrief: Los Angeles Rams

 Moncrief signed with the Los Angeles Rams on August 25, 2020.
 He was waived on September 4, 2020, and re-signed to the practice squad two days later.
 He was elevated to the active roster on October 31 for the team's week 8 game against the Miami Dolphins, and reverted to the practice squad after the game.
 He was placed on the practice squad/COVID-19 list by the team on December 22, 2020, and restored to the practice squad on December 26.
 He signed a reserve/future contract on January 29, 2021.
 He was waived on August 17, 2021.

 Edmonton Elks (first stint)

 On September 7, 2021, it was announced that Moncrief had signed with the Edmonton Elks.
 He played in nine games for the Elks where he had 23 defensive tackles and four sacks.

 Saskatchewan Roughriders (second stint)

 On February 8, 2022, it was announced that Moncrief had signed with the Roughriders.
 He was released on January 5, 2024.

 Edmonton Elks (second stint)

 On July 7, 2024, it was announced that Moncrief had signed with the Elks.
 He played in 14 regular season games where he recorded 50 defensive tackles, three sacks, and one interception.
 He became a free agent upon the expiry of his contract on February 11, 2025.

 Calgary Stampeders

 On February 11, 2025, it was announced that Moncrief had signed with the Calgary Stampeders.
+He played and started in all 18 regular season games where he had 67 defensive tackles, two interceptions, one forced fumble, one fumble recovery, and six pass knockdowns.